shakti-kc/shakti-kc/README.md

 ###

-<p align="left">Hello, I am Shakti K.C., but you can call me Sauti.
+<p align="center">Hello, I am Shakti K.C., but you can call me Sauti.
 I am passionate about Machine Learning and cybersecurity.
 I love enjoying nature and exploring the vastness of space.</p>

 <hr>